-As has been noted, not implying any of these will automatically lead to low milk supply.
-In conclusion, it might not be your milk production that is less but the way you breastfeed speak greater volumes for that milk supply!
+As has been noted, not implying any of these will automatically lead to a low milk supply.
+In conclusion, it might not be your milk production that is less but the way you breastfeed speaks greater volumes for that milk supply!

 Although, these are not just it.
 Some majors do not allow enough milk production and can be hard to settle.
 Such as medical history of the polycystic ovarian syndrome, breast surgery(Both experiences), diabetes!
 Rare but possible low milk-producing tissues can also be a concern of low milk supply as well.

 These signs of low milk supply will help you determine whether or not your milk supply is ample.
 A short summary of these signs,